-Since this is a new roadway section with the proposed redevelopment of the lands adjacent to Millway Avenue, it is anticipated that new driveways may be needed and coordination during detailed design will be required.
+It is anticipated that the proposed Interchange Way profile will generally follow the existing roadway / ground profile and the required driveway regrading will be minimal.
+With the proposed redevelopment of the lands adjacent to Interchange Way, it is anticipated that many of the existing driveways will be either relocated or eliminated, and coordination during detailed design will be required.